-Evening Primrose has a long tradition of relieving coughs, asthma, gastrointestinal difficulties and menstrual complaints, but recent medical research reveals an anti-clotting factor in Evening Primrose that may help in the prevention of heart attacks caused by thrombosis, as well as gamma-linolenic acids that will significantly reduce blood pressure and promote overall good health.
+Evening primrose herb has a long tradition of relieving coughs, asthma, gastrointestinal difficulties, and menstrual complaints, but recent medical research reveals an anti-clotting factor in Evening Primrose that may help in the prevention of heart attacks caused by thrombosis, as well as gamma-linolenic acids that will significantly reduce blood pressure and promote overall good health.

 Medical Uses of the Primrose Herb